huaminghuangtw/Evergreen-Lists/💭 Journal Prompt/💭 Journal Prompt.md

 * What drives the long-term goal for my future-self?
 * What is the best compliment I ever received?
 * What is the worst thing that could happen?
-* What do I believe is tue only because believing it puts me in good standing with my tribe?
+* What do I believe is true only because believing it puts me in good standing with my tribe?
 * If I woke up in 10 years and were in flow, what actions did I take that got me there?
 * What was my greatest waste of time?
 * What is something that I have a hard time being honest about, even to those I trust the most?
 Why?